The BEST Chocolate Chip Cookies

 How to make Loaded Cookies

-- Roll them into a ball and then flatten them out into a circle, about the size of your palm
+- Flatten each ball into a circle, about the size of your palm

 - Refridgerate the cookie balls for at least 6 hours